dotnet/training-tutorials/content/asp.net/getting-started/lesson-02.md

 ### dotnet run

 Most of the time, you can skip explicitly building your application, and just use ``dotnet run`` to run it.
-This will build the application if changes have occurred since it was last built, and either way will run the application.
-Note that ``dotnet run`` can only be used in the context of projects, not assemblies.
+This will build the application if changes have occurred since it was last built and, either way, will run the application.

     > dotnet run --help
     .NET Run Command